GENERAL CAMPAIGN QUESTIONS

 How will we reach the goal?

 The campaign will feature a two-pronged strategy; the first is a major gift strategy whereby Fr.
 Don Oleksiak will work closely with lay and pastoral leadership and the senior development team to build momentum through one-on-one requests for support.
 The second part of the strategy is an invitation for parishes to engage with the campaign in one of three ways.
-Type and levels of engagement will differ among parishes, but it is the aim for every parish to play a role.
+Engagement options will differ among parishes, but it is the aim for every parish to play a role.